‘Joe Exotic’ says he’s running for president as a Democrat

 Though he is serving time in federal prison, Maldonado says he’s not going to let that stop him from running for the nation’s top office.

 This is not the first time Maldonado has launched a bid for the presidency.
-He ran in 2016 under the Libertarian Party.
+He ran in 2016 as an independent candidate.
 He also ran for Oklahoma governor as a Libertarian in 2018.

 Now, Maldonado says he’s filing his 2024 presidential campaign with the Democratic Party.

-Note: Editor’s Note: We have corrected Joe Exotic’s party affiliation when he ran in the 2016 presidential election.
-We regret the error.